Social security coverage for posted workers

 Workers posted to a country other than an EU or EEA country, Switzerland or the United Kingdom whose posting lasts more than 6 months are entitled to benefits on the basis of a notification of employment abroad, if the person was covered under the Finnish social security system already before the posting.
 It does not matter what your nationality is or whether you were employed by the same employer before the posting.

 You are entitled to benefits for a maximum of 5 years.
 If you have worked abroad for 5 years, you must return to Finland for at least 6 months in order to be entitled to social security coverage in Finland during your next posting abroad.

 If a Finnish employer hires a person who lives abroad but is entitled to social security coverage in Finland for work abroad, the employee can receive Kela benefits for a maximum of 5 years.

-Workers posted to a country that has a social security agreement with Finland are entitled to coverage under the Finnish social security system as regards the social security benefits that the agreement concerns even if the posting lasts for more than 6 months.
+Workers posted to a are entitled to coverage under the Finnish social security system as regards the social security benefits that the agreement concerns even if the posting lasts for more than 6 months.
 In respect of other social security benefits, your social security rights are determined in the same way as those of persons working in a country without a social security agreement with Finland.